Home Health Nurse Visa Sponsorship Jobs in Michigan

 Which visa types are most common for home health nurse roles in Michigan?

 The EB-3 employment-based immigrant visa is the most common pathway for internationally educated home health nurses in Michigan, typically paired with PERM labor certification filed by the sponsoring employer.
-The H-1B is less common for bedside or field nursing roles because many are not classified as specialty occupations under USCIS standards.
+The H-1B visa is less common for bedside or field nursing roles because many are not classified as specialty occupations under USCIS standards.
 Some nurses also enter through the TN visa if they hold Canadian or Mexican citizenship and meet the registered nurse requirements.

 Which cities in Michigan have the most home health nurse sponsorship jobs?